robmonday/serverConfig3/README.md

 IP address: 52.33.143.150 and
 SSH port: [I'm not sure where to find this]

-Complete URL to your hosted web application is...currently 52.33.143.150/index.html but this will change
+Complete URL to your hosted web application is...
+- Currently http://52.33.143.150/index.html but this will change
+- Amazon EC2 Instance's public URL: http://ec2-XX-XX-XXX-XXX.us-west-2.compute.amazonaws.com/ where the X's are replaced with instance's IP address.
+Can use this url when configuring third party authentication.

-Summary of Software Installed and Configuration Changes Made
+##Summary of Software Installed and Configuration Changes Made

 1. Created VM with Udacity account, SSH into server